developmentseed/eoapi-k8s/docs/aws-eks.md

 This is a verbose walkthrough.
 It uses `eksctl` and assumes you already have an AWS account, have the [eksctl prerequisites installed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) including `eksctl` and `helm`.

-If you are familiar with Terraform would like an IaC choice that is more terse consider setting up your cluster with that: https://github.com/developmentseed/eoapi-k8s-terraform
+If you're familiar with Terraform and would like an IaC choice that is more terse consider setting up your cluster with that: https://github.com/developmentseed/eoapi-k8s-terraform

 ## Table of Contents: